 $\dfrac{x}{7} = 13$.
 Solve for $x$.

-An arithmetic sequence has $a_1 = 2$ and $d = -5$.
-Write the formula for $a_n$.
-Find the first term that is negative, and which position ($n$) it is.
+A pattern starts at 2 and decreases by 5 each step.
+Write the formula for the $n$th term.
+Find the first term that is negative, and which position it is.